-The Ring Video Doorbell and Ring Video Doorbell 3/3 Plus can both be battery-powered, meaning they'll still work when the electricity's out — provided your internet connection is still up.
+The Ring Video Doorbell, Ring Video Doorbell 3, and Ring Video Doorbell 4 can be battery-powered, meaning they'll still work when the electricity's out — provided your internet connection is still up.
 This also means that you can mount them anywhere, and don't have to worry about connecting them to an existing doorbell's wires.

-The Ring Pro is more complicated.
-It's the only Ring video doorbell that requires hardwiring.
+The Ring Pro 2 and the Ring Doorbell Wired are more complicated.
+They're the only Ring video doorbells that require hardwiring.
 You'll need to upgrade your transformer if your old doorbell isn't getting 16 volts of power.
-You'll also need to install a Pro Power kit (included with the device) in your home’s chime box.
+You'll also need to install a Pro Power kit (basically a small battery included with the device) in your home’s chime box.

-Now that the company has upgraded the original Ring Video Doorbell, all of the company's video doorbells now have cameras with a resolution of 1080p, which means you should be able to better spot details of those who cross the camera's field of view.
+All of the company's video doorbells now have cameras with a resolution of at least 1080p, which means you should be able to better spot details of those who cross the camera's field of view.

-The Video Doorbell, Doorbell 3 Plus and Doorbell Pro all have comparable audio.
-In our testing of the Doorbell 3 Plus and Doorbell Pro, we found decent sound with a brief but manageable delay.
+The Video Doorbell, Doorbell 3, 4, and Doorbell Pro all have comparable audio.
+In our testing of the Doorbell 3 and Doorbell Pro 2, we found decent sound with a brief but manageable delay.

 The Peephole Cam's video and audio quality was also excellent, but for one thing.
 If you have a storm door, it will cause the Peephole Cam's motion detection to stop working.

 All of Ring's video doorbells have motion detection; when the device detects movement, it sends an alert to your smartphone.
 You can customize how far the sensors stretch.
-If you have a Doorbell or Doorbell 3/3 Plus, you'll select from pre-drawn zones.
-If you have the Pro, you can draw the zones yourself.
+If you have a Doorbell or Doorbell 3, you'll select from pre-drawn zones.
+If you have the Wired or the Pro 2, you can draw the zones yourself.

-Both the Video Doorbell 3 Plus and the Video Doorbell Pro have what Ring calls a Pre-roll feature, which helps you get a better look at who's approaching.
+Both the Video Doorbell 4 and the Video Doorbell Pro 2 have what Ring calls a Pre-roll feature, which helps you get a better look at who's approaching.
 In effect, the cameras are always recording a continuous 4-second looping video; in the event motion is detected and recorded, it will then add those four seconds to the start of the video.
-For the Video Doorbell Pro, this Pre-roll footage is in color and at full definition; for the Video Doorbell 3 Plus, it's in black and white, and at a much lower resolution, so as to conserve battery life.
+For the Video Doorbell Pro 2, this Pre-roll footage is in color and at full definition; for the Video Doorbell 4, it's in color but at a lower resolution, so as to conserve battery life.

-The Pro and the Video Doorbell 3/3 Plus are the only doorbells that support 5.0GHz connections, which allow for faster and more reliable connectivity.
+The Pro and the Video Doorbell 4 are the only doorbells that support 5.0GHz connections, which allow for faster and more reliable connectivity.

 In most other features, the three doorbells are on a par with each other.
 They all offer two-way communication, which you can use to greet your guests, or scare off burglars, and infrared night vision.
-They all work with Alexa, Smartthings and IFTTT, and you can watch the doorbells' footage and communicate with guests using the Echo Show and Echo Spot, as well as all generations of the Fire TV.
+They all work with Alexa, SmartThings and IFTTT, and you can watch the doorbells' footage and communicate with guests using the Echo Show, as well as all generations of the Fire TV.
 Unfortunately, Ring does not work with Google Assistant/Home devices.

-As a bonus, you can connect them with a number of smart locks from Kevo, LockState, Kisi or Lockitron.
+As a bonus, you can connect them with a number of smart locks from Kevo, Yale, and August.
 This will allow you to unlock your door — and let your guest in — directly from the Ring app.

-If aesthetic appeal is paramount for you, the Ring Video Doorbell Pro is sleeker and, owing to its smaller size, will better fit on narrower door jambs.
+If aesthetic appeal is paramount for you, the Ring Video Doorbell Pro 2 is sleeker and, owing to its smaller size, will better fit on narrower door jambs.
+It also lets you see far more of your front porch.
 Additionally, if you're particular about where your motion sensors should be looking, you'll probably appreciate the ability to draw your own motion zones with the Doorbell Pro.
-However, make sure you're comfortable with the Doorbell Pro's involved setup process, or with hiring a professional.
+We like that it has package detection, too.

-For those on a budget, the original Ring Video Doorbell offers the same resolution as its peers, and lacks a quick-release battery as well as Pre-roll, but otherwise has most of the same features.
+For those on a budget, the Ring Video Doorbell (2nd gen) offers the same resolution as its peers, and lacks a quick-release battery as well as Pre-roll, but otherwise has most of the same features.

 Finally, we recommend that renters, or those who want a very quick setup, the Ring Peephole Cam is the best option.
 Just make sure your door has a peephole.